-5. FULL-DAY KINDERGARTEN
+7. FULL-DAY KINDERGARTEN

-- OECTA members are pleased the Full-day Kindergarten (FDK) program has been completely implemented.
+7.01 OECTA members are pleased the Full-day Kindergarten (FDK) program has been completely implemented.
 Parents, teachers, early childhood educators (ECEs) and administrators agree the program is preparing children socially and academically, leading to better outcomes in later years (Janmohamed et al. 2014).
-However, there are a handful of serious problems that are jeopardizing the success of the program. - Kindergarten-Grade 1 combined classes continue to be too common.
+However, there are a handful of serious problems that continue to jeopardize program success.

+- 7.02 Kindergarten-Grade 1 combined classes continue to be too common.
 This is troubling because a split classroom could have students ranging from four to seven years old, with large gaps in social and cognitive development.
 Also, there is a marked difference in the curriculum between Kindergarten and Grade 1.
-Playbased learning is a fundamental principle of the FDK program, while the Grade 1 curriculum is more structured.
-Split classes limit the time and space available for Kindergarten students to play and explore (Alphonso 2014). - Class size is another prevalent issue.
+Play-based learning is a fundamental principle of the FDK program, while the Grade 1 curriculum is more structured.
+Split classes limit the time and space available for Kindergarten students to play and explore (Alphonso 2014). - 7.03 Class size is another persistent issue.
 Ministry of Education data show that in the 2014-15 school year, almost eight per cent of the FDK classrooms across the province had 30 or more students.
-In English Catholic schools, 11 per cent of FDK classrooms had 30 or more students.
-Forty-three per cent of FDK classrooms in English Catholic schools had more than 26 students.
+Although the government made a positive decision to institute a 30-student cap in Kindergarten classes, data show that 43 per cent of FDK classrooms in English Catholic schools had more than 26 students.
 The academic research is very clear that class size is an important determinant of student outcomes, especially for disadvantaged children and others who might have difficulty transitioning to the school setting (Schanzenbach 2014).
-Also, when dealing with young children in a play-based environment, reasonable class sizes are essential for ensuring the safety of students and teachers.

-5.04 Even when class sizes are kept relatively small, the interaction and combined efforts of the teacher and the ECE are vital to student success.
+Also, when dealing with young children in a play-based environment, reasonable class sizes are essential for ensuring the safety of students and teachers. - 7.04 Even when class sizes are kept relatively small, the interaction and combined efforts of the teacher and the ECE are vital to student success.
 When the FDK program was developed, the teacher/ECE teams were recommended based on experiments in Ontario and elsewhere, in which teams were found to "add to the strengths of the professional preparation and skill sets of both teachers and ECEs" (Pascal 2009).
 ECEs bring specialized knowledge about early childhood development, while certified teachers bring high levels of skills and training related to pedagogy and delivery of the curriculum.
 One of the main reasons students are benefitting from the FDK program is that staff teams are "uniting around the mission to support young children and families" (Pelletier 2014).
 The proper functioning of the staff teams is upset when school boards manipulate government regulations or staff schedules so that one of the members of the team is taken out of the classroom during the instructional period.
 We must keep the program true to its original promise and guarantee that teachers and ECEs are able to provide the best possible learning environment for every student in every class.